Start your care

 ADHD Diagnosis in Children vs Adults: What’s Different?

-Many adults, particularly women and people from marginalised communities, were overlooked in childhood because they learned to hide symptoms or were judged through biased expectations.
+Many adults, especially women and people from marginalised communities, were not identified in childhood due to masking or misunderstood behaviours.

-Receiving a diagnosis later in life can bring relief, validation, and sometimes grief as long-standing struggles finally make sense.
+Receiving a diagnosis later in life can bring both validation and a sense of “finally being understood.”

 How Long Does the ADHD Diagnosis Process Take?

-There is no single timeframe for an ADHD diagnosis process, as it can vary widely from person to person.
+There is no single timeframe for an ADHD diagnosis, as the process can vary widely from person to person.

 The timeline can vary based on your location, specialist availability, public or private pathways, telehealth access, symptom complexity, and current waitlists.